 What’s in your data?
 Knowledge.
 Clarity.
 The Future.
 Every data set has a unique story to tell, a diagnosis to uncover and an answer that helps you determine the next steps in your research.
-While researchers may be the experts in science, biostatisticians and data scientists are the experts in the quantitative analyses behind the science.
+While researchers may be the expert in the science, biostatisticians and data scientists are the experts in the quantitative analyses behind the science.

 The CCTSI Biostatistics, Epidemiology, and Research Design (BERD) program partners with the Center for Innovative Design and Analysis (CIDA) to offer comprehensive statistical and data science support and grant development to the Anschutz Medical Campus as well as several organizations throughout Colorado.
 The range of support depends on the needs of the investigator.
-“If someone has a quick question or needs to bounce ideas off of a statistical expert, they can visit our office hours programs and get those needs met,” described Miranda Kroehl, PhD, who is the assistant director of the Center for Innovative Design and Analysis.
-“We also offer short term project support if they have data and need help with the analysis, or a long-term collaboration where a biostatistician or data scientist joins the investigator’s research team.”
+“If someone has a quick question or needs to bounce ideas off of a statistical expert, they can visit our office hours programs and get those needs met,” described Miranda Kroehl, PhD, who is the Assistant Director of the Center for Innovative Design and Analysis.
+“We also offer short term project support if they have data and need help with the analysis, or a long-term collaboration where a biostatistician or data scientist joins the investigators research team.”

 Dr. Kroehl continues, “In the long-term collaborations, the stats team learns the science behind the research, and they start contributing to research ideas and questions as well as being quantitative experts.”

 With nearly 20 full time faculty members CIDA has expertise across a broad range of fields.
 Our faculty have the curiosity to explore projects individually and the opportunity to be a part of a team that allows them to learn and work together, conduct cutting edge methods research and then apply it to the different analyses they are completing.